 Another option is to simply embed ScreenSteps content into other services using an iFrame.
 For example, if you have a Learning Management System (LMS), you can embed ScreenSteps content into your LMS.

-ScreenSteps also has a Chrome browser extension that end users (with the Learner, Admin, or Editor role) can install.
+ScreenSteps also has a Chrome browser extension that end users (with the Reader, Admin, or Editor role) can install.
 The Chrome browser extension allows you to push your documentation to the specific web applications that your end-users view, providing context to your documentation.

 If your employees work in Salesforce, Marketo, Netsuite, or any other web-based application, you can push specific documentation to those applications so that when end users have questions about policy or procedure, they can check the browser extension for suggested articles.